Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Models on Bernoulli and Poisson Point Processes

 \begin{assumption} Assume that, to every $(G,o; \varphi,m)$, an element $\bs F'(o):=\bs F'(G,o;\varphi,m)\in G$ and a stopping pair of sets $Z=(Z_1,Z_2)$ are assigned (see \Cref{def:stoppingPair} by letting $\mu$ be the counting measure on $G$).
 Assume that: \begin{enumerate}[label=(\roman*)] \item $\bs F'(o)\in \varphi$ if $o\in \varphi$ and $\bs F'(o)=o$ if $o\not\in\varphi$.
 Also, $\bs F'(o)\in Z_1$. \item For every $(G,o)$, $\bs F'(o)$ is a measurable function of $(\varphi\cap Z_1, \restrict{m}{Z_2})$. \item The function $[G,o,x;\varphi,m]\mapsto (\identity{\{x\in Z_1\}},\identity{\{F'(o)=x\}})$ is well defined and measurable. \end{enumerate} \end{assumption} Note that, for $o\not\in\varphi$, one may assume $Z(o)=(\{o\},\emptyset)$ since $\bs F'(o)=o$.

-Despite the fact that the jumps are not necessarily independent, the last assumptions and \Cref{thm:stopping} imply the following Markov property, as in the proof of \Cref{subsec:howard} (note that we forget $\Phi$ and $\bs m$ and keep only $\bs F'$): \begin{lemma} Given $(G,o)$, the ancestor line of $o$ is a Markov chain on $G$ with kernel defined by
+Despite the fact that the jumps are not necessarily independent, the last assumptions and \Cref{thm:stopping} imply the following Markov property, as in the proof of \Cref{subsec:howard} (note that we forget $\Phi$ and $\bs m$ and keep only $\bs F'$): \begin{lemma} Given $(G,o)$, if for every $x\in \Phi$, the sets $Z(\bs F'^{(i)}(x)), i\geq 0$ are disjoint, then the ancestor line of $o$ is a Markov chain on $G$ with kernel defined by

 for $x\in G$ and $B\subseteq G$, where $\mathbb P_{G}$ is the distribution of $(\Phi,\bs m)$ given $G$. \end{lemma}